65 Sights in The Hague, Netherlands (with Map and Images)

 The Loosduins Museum in The Hague is a museum that focuses on the cultural heritage of the Loosduinen district, which has its origins in the twelfth century, when Floris III of Holland founded a homestead there.
 From 1811 to 1923 Loosduinen was an independent municipality.

-The Maranatha Church is a Dutch Reformed Church located in the Tweede Sweelinckstraat in The Hague.
-The church was built in 1949 on a site that lay fallow due to demolition work for the Atlantic Wall, a defensive structure of the Germans against possible Allied attacks in World War II.
-Maranata is an expression in the New Testament that means "Our Lord, Come!"
+The Maranatha Church is a Dutch Reformed Church on the Tweede Sweelinckstraat in The Hague.
+The church was built in 1949 on a site that lay fallow due to demolition work for the Atlantic Wall, a defensive work of the Germans against possible Allied attacks in World War II.
+Maranata is a phrase in the New Testament, which means "Our Lord, Come!"

 Duinweide was a country estate in The Hague, located on the site of the current Archipel neighbourhood.
 It was one of the country estates in the dune area between the Haagse singelgracht and Scheveningen, where the estates of Houtrust and Sorghvliet were also located.

-The Van Karnebeekbron is a sandstone monument that commemorates the Carnegie Foundation and the opening of the Peace Palace in The Hague on 28 August 1913.
-It is a bench with a fountain, stands on the corner of Scheveningseweg and Carnegielaan and consists of three parts.
+The Van Karnebeek spring is a sandstone monument that commemorates the Carnegie Foundation and the opening of the Peace Palace in The Hague on 28 August 1913.
+It is a bench with fountain, is located on the corner of Scheveningseweg and Carnegielaan and consists of three parts.
 The curved middle part is higher than the two side parts and has a lion's head in the middle from which spring water comes out.
-A frieze with text runs along its entire length.
+A frieze with text runs along the entire length.
 Willem C. Brouwer (1877-1933), founder of the factory Brouwer's Aardewerk NV (1915-1956), made the monument.

-Prince Maurits and the citizens of The Hague is a monument in honour of Prince Maurits that is located on the Heerenbrug in The Hague.
-The monument commemorates the fact that between 1613 and 1619 the citizens of The Hague had dug a canal around the place by order of Maurits to defend the city.
-Maurits had previously given the city council funds to build a city wall, but the government of The Hague had a new city hall built on the Daily Green Market.
-Maurits later settled in The Hague.
-He did not receive permission from the States of Holland to wall the city, but he did get permission to build a wide defensive moat.
+Prince Maurits and the Citizens of The Hague is a monument in honour of Prince Maurits that is located on the Heerenbrug in The Hague.
+The monument commemorates the fact that between 1613 and 1619 the citizens of The Hague had dug a canal around the place that served to defend the city by order of Maurice.
+Maurits had previously given the city council funds to build a city wall, but the government of The Hague had a new city hall built on the Dagelijkse Groenmarkt.
+Later Maurits settled in The Hague.
+He did not receive permission from the States of Holland to wall the city, but he did get permission to build a wide defensive canal.

 60. Fotomuseum Den Haag